psychotherapy+ Ketamine STUDIO

 Dialectical Behavior Therapy teaches practical skills for emotional regulation, distress tolerance, interpersonal effectiveness, and mindfulness, especially effective for teens with behavioral dysregulation.

-Wilderness therapy transition specialist
+Residential therapy transition specialist

-Specialized training in post-treatment integration, relapse prevention, and family reunification after wilderness or residential programs during the critical first 90 days home.
+Specialized training in post-treatment integration, relapse prevention, and family reunification after rehab, wilderness or residential programs during the critical first 90 days home.

 Trauma-Informed Care Training